Michigan

 How profitable has sports betting been in MI?

-Michigan has been one of the top states in terms of sports betting operator revenue, with over $1.9bn as of April 2025.
-Meanwhile, the state has gathered over $85 million in taxes from this revenue alone.
+Michigan has been one of the top states in terms of sports betting operator revenue, with over $2.4bn as of Mar.
+2026.
+Meanwhile, the state has collected more than $121m in taxes from this revenue alone and has seen $25bn+ worth of placed bets in total.

 What is Michigan's biggest sports rivalry?